+Total borrowings decreased by DKK 0.3bn.
 Non-current borrowings were unchanged, as the EUR 500m EMTN bond that matures in September 2023 was reclassified as current and a new EUR 500m EMTN bond maturing in October 2025 was issued.
-Current borrowings were impacted by the repayment of a EUR 750m EMTN bond in November, offset by the aforementioned reclassification of the EUR 500m bond and issuance under the commercial paper programme.
+Current borrowings decreased by DKK 0.4bn due to the repayment of a EUR 750m EMTN bond in November, partly offset by the aforementioned reclassification of the EUR 500m bond and issuance under the commercial paper programme.